Moon Tae-jong

 Moon Tae-jong (Korean: 문태종; Hanja: 文泰鐘; or Cameron Jarod Stevenson; born December 1, 1975) is a South Korean former professional basketball player at the small forward position.
 He is 1.99 m in height.
 Moon played at the 2011 FIBA Asia Championship games, representing South Korea.
-He is currently head basketball coach at Seaforth High School in Pittsboro, North Carolina.
+He was head basketball coach at Seaforth High School in Pittsboro, North Carolina until 2024.

 College career

-Moon played college basketball at the University of Richmond, with the Richmond Spiders, from 1994–1998 and he was named Colonial Athletic Association Player of the Year in 1998.
+Moon played college basketball at the University of Richmond with the Richmond Spiders from 1994 to 1998 and was named Colonial Athletic Association Player of the Year in 1998.
 He led the Richmond Spiders to an upset of the #3 seeded South Carolina Gamecocks in the NCAA tournament the same year.

 Professional career

-Moon was named the 1999 French Cup Finals MVP, and he also played in the 2006 FIBA EuroChallenge All-Star Game.
+Moon was named the 1999 French Cup Finals MVP and also played in the 2006 FIBA EuroChallenge All-Star Game.

 National team career

 Moon was a member of the senior South Korean national team.
-He won the bronze medal at the 2011 FIBA Asia Championship, and the gold medal at the 2014 Asian Games.
+He won the bronze medal at the 2011 FIBA Asia Championship and the gold medal at the 2014 Asian Games.
 He also played at the 2014 FIBA World Cup.